 Loyola has an unlimited license for Respondus Lockdown, but a limited number of seats in Monitor.
 We do not need to add course fees for its use.

 - Lockdown is a separate browser that is used to access the test - it locks students into the test screen and prohibits printing, accessing other areas on the internet, and screen sharing.
 You do not need permission to use Lockdown.

 - Monitor adds onto the lockdown browser and live records students taking the exam and will "flag" problem behaviors such as materials shown on the desk, multiple people on the screen, or student leaving the testing area.
 Students are required to show some form of picture ID before taking the exam.
 Monitor is not live proctoring by a real individual, but gives the instructor more view into the student's testing environment and behaviors.

-If you are using Lockdown Browser, please add the appropriate technology specifications to your syllabus.
+If you plan to use either Lockdown or Monitor, please add the appropriate technology specifications to your syllabus.
 See the "syllabus language" post below on this page.
 Respondus provides such language with our University download link on the detailed resource pages on Canvas - see video under "setting up Lockdown".
 You also need to offer a practice quiz to ensure students work out any kinks before taking a graded assessment.

-Another option, in beta testing, is to use live proctoring via Zoom in addition to Lockdown Browser.
+Another option is to use live proctoring via Zoom in addition to Lockdown Browser.
 Please watch this video tutorial before you begin: https://web.respondus.com/instructor-proctoring/.
 Note, Zoom proctoring replaces Monitor.
 They cannot be used at the same time.
 This option is not available in asynchronous courses.

 For more information, see this video (from the student perspective) and/or reach out to Erin Dupuis at firstname.lastname@example.org.
 For detailed resources visit these pages, Lockdown Browser and Respondus Monitor.